sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/60_Message_API.md

 msg_warning("GUIManager") << "Previously used GUI not registered.
 Using default GUI.";
 ```

-If your message is for developper you can use the dmsg_info, dmsg_deprecated, dmsg_warning,... function.
+If your message is for developpers, you can use the dmsg_info, dmsg_deprecated, dmsg_warning,... functions.
-These messages are removed on end-user application and can be more specific and less well written as the one
+These messages are removed on end-user application and can be more specific and less well written than those
-that targets users.
-A very simple to guide the use of the dmsg_* API is to ask yourself if fixing the message needs to have the sourcode understand the message.
+that target users.
+A very simple way to guide the use of the dmsg_* API is to ask yourself if fixing the message needs to have the sourcode understand the message.

 **NB** Please note that for classes that are not inheriting from BaseObject, an additional macro must be defined to register your class to the messaging system.
 In the header file, just add: